Living With Type 1 Diabetes

 What about time in range (TIR)?

 Now that CGM technology has made it possible to check your blood glucose levels around the clock, you may have heard people talking about time in range (TIR).
-TIR is a measurement that lets you know what percentage of the day your blood sugars are in your goal range.
+TIR is a measurement that lets you know what percentage of the day your blood glucose levels are in your goal range.
 You might also hear TIR referred to as the hours per day spent in range.

 You’ll work with your healthcare team to clarify what your own personal goal range is, but the general recommendation is between 3.9-10.0 mmol/L (while also checking the amount of time you spend with very low glucose levels, or hypoglycaemia).